prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 - Part 2: How to persist Ktor logs
 ___

 Logs are a vital part of software development.
-They can be used  for example for debugging, to track specific events during the lifecycle of the product or to discover unespected events.
+They can be used for debugging, to track specific events during the lifecycle of the product, or to discover unexpected events.

-Usually logs are printed in the system output, so they must be saved somewhere to be accessed and read sometime in the future.
-To achieve the persistence it is possibile to use a cloud service, like [Datadog](https://www.datadoghq.com/ts/logs/log-management/) that receives, process and maintain all the logs and plus it gives monitoring and analysis tools.
+Usually, logs are printed in the system output, so they must be saved somewhere to be accessed and read sometime in the future.
+To achieve persistence it is possible to use a cloud service, like [Datadog](https://www.datadoghq.com/ts/logs/log-management/) that receives, processes and maintains all the logs.
+Cherry on top, it also gives you monitoring and analysis tools right out of the box.

-But I think that, in the case of an MVP or an early stage project, using such services can be overkill and it’s enough to persist the logs in the server to access later.
+However, I think that, in the case of an MVP or an early-stage product, using such services can be overkill.
+It’s enough to persist the logs in the server and access them later.

 In this post, I will show how to save on a file the logs produced by a Ktor backend.
 This post is part of a series of posts dedicated to Ktor where I cover all the topics that made me struggle during development and that was not easy to achieve out of the box.
-You can check out the other instances of the series in the index above.
+You can check out the other instances of the series in the index above or [follow me on Twitter](https://twitter.com/marcoGomier) to keep up to date.

 ## Setup logging on Ktor

 When creating a new Ktor project, the wizard automatically adds the [SLF4J library](http://www.slf4j.org/index.html) to handle logging.

-During the initilization of the server, Ktor automatically creates an instance of the *Logger* and then it is possible to retrieve that instance [in diffent ways](https://ktor.io/docs/logging.html#access_logger).
-Instead, on business logic classes the *Logger* instance can be retrived from the `LoggerFactory`.
+During the initialization of the server, Ktor automatically creates an instance of the *Logger* and then it is possible to retrieve that instance [in different ways](https://ktor.io/docs/logging.html#access_logger).
+Instead, on business logic classes the *Logger* instance can be retrieved from the `LoggerFactory`.

 ```kotlin
 val logger = LoggerFactory.getLogger(MyClass::class.java)
 ```

-To avoid writing every time this long line, this helper method can used:
+To avoid writing every time this long line, an helper method can be used:

 ```kotlin
 inline fun <reified T> T.getLogger(): Logger {